Best Steps To Grow Cauliflower In Containers

 There are other varieties of white cauliflower, including the White Cloud and the Early White Hybrid.

-However, all white cauliflower comprises white curd, or the head of flower buds surrounded by enclosing leaves.
+However, all white cauliflower have white curds, or the head of flower buds surrounded by enclosing leaves.

 The curd is the edible part of the plant, and as it grows, it becomes larger and larger, eventually becoming pure white and appearing without the side branches.